 Resilience has historically been one of the United States' great national strengths.
 It was the quality that helped tame a raw continent and then allowed the country to cope with the extraordinary challenges that occasionally placed the American experiment in peril.
 From the early settlements in Virginia and Massachusetts to the westward expansion, Americans willingly ventured into the wild to build better lives.
 During the epic struggles of the American Revolution, the American Civil War, and the two world wars; occasional economic downturns and the Great Depression; and the periodic scourges of earthquakes, epidemics, floods, and hurricanes, Americans have drawn strength from adversity.
 Each generation bequeathed to the next a sense of confidence and optimism about the future.

 But this reservoir of self-sufficiency is being depleted.
 The United States is becoming a brittle nation.
-An increasingly urbanized and suburbanized population has embraced just-in-time lifestyles tethered to ATM machines and 24-hour stores
+An increasingly urbanized and suburbanized population has embraced just-in-time lifestyles tethered to ATM machines and 24-hour stores that provide instant access to cash, food, and gas.
+When the power goes out and these modern conveniences fail, Americans are incapacitated.
+Meanwhile, two decades of taxpayer rebellion have stripped

 - Full website and iPad access